 When using Full Encryption, a computer user can connect and disconnect an external drive at any time.
 When the user connects an unencrypted drive, a message shows that prompts them to use BitLocker to encrypt the drive.
 This message appears each time a user connects an unencrypted drive or when Full Encryption initiates on a device that contains unencrypted drives.
 The message shows for five minutes.

-For information about how to configure the Prompt for Removable Storage Drive Encryption prompt, see Configure Encryption Settings.
+You can enable or disable the Prompt for Removable Storage Drive Encryption prompt from the management UI.
+For information about how to configure the Prompt for Removable Storage Drive Encryption prompt, go to Configure Encryption Settings.

 When you encrypt external drives: